rmzetti/hover-exec/READMORE.md

 - %n.ext temp file 'name.ext': temp.js.ext, where ext is an extension (default is .txt)

 So
-- `%f` provides the appropriate temporary file path & name
+- `%f` provides the temporary file path & name
 - in addition, the notation `%f.py`, for example, indicates that extension `.py` should be used - default is `.txt` .

 Generally (currently) these are not available for use within scripts, but only in command lines.